latticetower/top_introns/README.md

 Input files format
 ------------------
-The main script and subscripts expect the following input data:
+The main script and worker scripts expect the following input data:

 1. .fasta file with genome information.
 It should contain collection of .fasta strings, one for each chromosome, with chromosome name in description line.